juso40/MICEditor/README.md

 You can either double click the values to edit them using Keyboard or drag and slide them.
 Some buttons will open up a new window, there can always be only one child window, so make sure to close it when you don't need it anymore.
 To export the Mod open up the ``Export To File`` tab and type chose a name for your exported files name.
 After pressing the ``Export`` button the file should be located in your games ``Binaries/`` directory.

+If you are trying to edit some objects in the game world, i suggest to look directly at it, then using the ``freezeat here`` console command.
+This will stop your camera from moving.
+To unfreeze the camera simply use the ``freezeat`` console command.

 -------------------------------
 ### Contact me
 - Discord `juso#6352`